actions/runner/README.md

 ## Status

-A preview is available for Linux/OSX.
+A preview is available for Linux/OSX for VSTS.
 A release is coming soon with more capabilities than the deprecated node agent: Auto Update, Cancellation, Run as a svc on OSX and Linux, and Gated support.

 What's missing from the preview?
-Run as svc on OSX, TfsVC support, RM, test publishing (all being worked on)
+Run as svc on OSX, TfsVC support, RM, test publishing (all being worked on).
+On-prem NTLM support is in the works so preview with VSTS.

 A preview for windows is coming soon (finishing powershell handlers and tfsvc support)